Florida Car Accident FAQ

 After a motor vehicle accident, who will pay for your property damage and medical expenses?
 What happens if you are permanently incapacitated?
 What should you say to your insurance company?
 Should you get a second medical opinion?
 If you have been injured in an accident, we can help answer your questions and recover compensation for your losses.
 The following are questions that clients frequently ask our Florida car accident lawyers at Freidin Brown, P.A.

 What should I say to the insurance companies after an accident?

 You will need to report your accident to your own car insurance company.
 What you say, however, can make a difference in your case.
 Report the facts, but do not editorialize on what happened.
 State that an accident occurred, give your information and the other driver’s information, and answer all questions with facts.
 Do not discuss fault.

-If the other driver's insurance company contacts you, decline to give a statement.
-Let them know that your attorney will contact them.
-Also, if an attorney or anyone else on an attorney's behalf approaches you at the hospital or your home, calls you, or sends you a letter in an attempt to have you sign up as a client, be sure to ask them to leave.
-It is unethical for an attorney to reach out to you directly after your accident.
+If the other driver’s insurance company contacts you, decline to give a statement.
+Let them know that your lawyer will contact them.
+Also, if an lawyer or anyone else on an lawyer’s behalf approaches you at the hospital or your home, calls you, or sends you a letter in an attempt to have you sign up as a client, be sure to ask them to leave.
+It is unethical for an lawyer to reach out to you directly after your accident.

 Should I accept the insurance company’s offer?